MooersLab/latextips/README.md

 ## Why not the alternatives to LaTeX

 - [Plain text](https://wiki2.org/en/Plain_text) Why not?
 It's simple.
 It is the place to start when breaking free from the grip of word processors.
-- [Markdown](https://wiki2.org/en/Markdown) (and all of its variants: even Rmarkdown and bookdown) are great for simple documents.
+- [Markdown](https://wiki2.org/en/Markdown) (and all of its variants: even R Markdown and [bookdown](https://bookdown.org/)) are great for simple documents.
 The rendered PDFs are beautiful.
 It is a great starter language for working with markup documents.
-However, it does not support automatic generation of indices.
+However, it does not support the automatic generation of indices.
 - [ReStructuredTexT](https://wiki2.org/en/ReStructuredText) may be the next step-up in terms of sophistication, but it was designed to meet the needs of Python developers to document their code.
 It does a good job of meeting that need, but it is also quite limited as a result.
 - [Asciidoc](https://wiki2.org/en/AsciiDoc) is a step closer to LaTeX.
 However, it imports rendered PNG files of equations that look horrible.
 It, too, fails to generate indices.
+You can generate an index if you export the document to [DocBook](https://docbook.org/), which uses XML.
 - [Org-mode](https://orgmode.org/) is a very powerful markup language with added features for time and knowledge management.
 You can work in org-mode all day.
 It is a very complete work environment.
 However, org files are translated to LaTeX upon export to PDF.
 Org recognizes most LaTeX markup.
-You have to learn LaTeX to get the most out of document generation with org-mode.
-Here are some templates for a generic [manuscript](https://github.com/MooersLab/manuscriptInOrg) and a [writing log](https://github.com/MooersLab/writingLogTemplateInOrg).
+You still have to learn some LaTeX to get the most out of document generation with org-mode.
+Here are some templates for a [generic manuscript](https://github.com/MooersLab/manuscriptInOrg) and a [writing log](https://github.com/MooersLab/writingLogTemplateInOrg) to keep track of your progress and plans for your writing project.
 - HTML is obviously great for making web-pages.
 You can use it to generate documents too.
-Knowledge of HTML is useful when you run into the limitations of GitHub markdown.
+Knowledge of HTML is useful when you run into the limitations of GitHub Markdown.

 I have experience with all of the above.
-I use org-mode, markdown, plain text, and HTML everyday and ReStructuredTexT once a year.
+I use org-mode, markdown, plain text, and HTML every day and ReStructuredTexT once a year.

 ## Start with Overleaf